Arts and Culture Centre

 Butler Framing and Gallery

-Butler Framing and Gallery featuring artworks by Dave Hoddinott, Virginia Houston and Cynthia Noel.
-On display Monday-Friday 10 a.m. to 5 p.m. or on the web www.butlerframing-gallery.com.
+Butler Framing and Gallery featuring art works by Ray Cox, Odell Archibald, Henry Butler.
+On display Monday-Friday 10 a.m. - 5 p.m.
+Saturday 10 a.m. - 4 p.m. or visit www.butlerframing-gallery.com.

 Christina Parker Gallery